 What the customer cares about:

-Whether their interests and the provider’s business interests are clearly aligned, and any arrangements with associated parties are transparent.
+Whether their interests and the provider’s business interests are aligned, and any arrangements with related parties are transparent.

 Our focus:

-The provider should clearly identify, manage and disclose its actual and potential conflicts, particularly how staff are paid or incentivised.
-It should explain why it believes its approach is aligned to customer interests.
-This includes what services and products are recommended to customers, and how any performance benefits (such as returns) are shared with the customer.
+The provider should clearly identify, manage and, where required to do so, disclose its actual and potential conflicts, particularly how staff are incentivised.
+It should be in a position to explain to the regulator why it believes its approach to incentives is aligned to customer interests.
+This includes what services and products are recommended to customers, and how any staff performance benefits are communicated to the customer.

-The provider should clearly explain any arrangement with associated parties.
+The provider should clearly explain any key or material arrangement with related parties.

 Culture